 Look for Team Leaders as Proponents

-Define the Planning Granularity
+Define the Granularity of Your Planning

 Define the planning granularity in weeks or months.
 Planning in quarters tends to be too rough; days are usually too detailed.
 This mostly depends on the duration of tasks and the planning intervals.